adaruna3/explainable-kge/README.md

 ## ToDos
 I. Locality results
+    d. get BEST results for DT local
+II.
+Get GROUNDED explanations for each prediction
     a.
-Get locality plot with std for our dataset
-    c.
-Get locality plot with std for our dataset with DT II.
-Add methods to get explanations from decision trees
-    c.
-Get GROUNDED explanations for each prediction IV.
+III.
 Add methods to corrupt the dataset
-V. Check explanations coming out of corrupted dataset
+IV.
+Check explanations coming out of corrupted dataset